 Failure to report, or an incomplete or false or misleading submission, could subject the foreign person to a civil penalty of 25 percent of the fair market value of the land.
-Failure to timely report incurs a late fee of 0.1% of the fair market value of the land for each week the violation continues, with a cap of 25% of the fair market value of the land.
+Failure to timely report incurs a late fee of one-tenth of one percent of the fair market value of the land for each week the violation continues, with a cap of 25% of the fair market value of the land.
 The FSA may reduce the penalties based the duration of the violation, method of discovery, extenuating circumstances, and nature of the misstated or missing information.

 Intersection with Renewable Energy Developments.